 Are drones allowed in carry-on luggage?

-Can we carry drone in domestic flights?
+Can we carry drones on domestic flights?

 Can you take a drone on an international flight?